Dave Myers (presenter): Career

 After they had signed new contracts with the BBC in 2011, a new series was commissioned.
-The Hairy Biker's Bakeation saw the Hairy Bikers doing what they love best – a gastronomic road trip, uncovering the best baking on offer across Europe, from Norway, the Low Countries (Netherlands, Belgium and Luxembourg), Germany, Eastern Europe (Slovakia, Hungary and Romania), Austria, Italy and France to Spain.
+The Hairy Biker's Bakeation was a gastronomic road trip, uncovering the best baking on offer across Europe, from Norway, the Low Countries (Netherlands, Belgium and Luxembourg), Germany, Eastern Europe (Slovakia, Hungary and Romania), Austria, Italy and France to Spain.

-In March 2012, Good Food commissioned The Hairy Biker's Mississippi Adventure, the duo's first series for the channel.
+In March 2012 Good Food commissioned The Hairy Biker's Mississippi Adventure, the duo's first series for the channel.
 UKTV gave a description of the series: "In this ultimate food and music pilgrimage, the perennially popular Hairy Bikers are getting back in the saddle as they explore the length of the iconic Mississippi River in America in pursuit of the delicious roots of soul food and Southern music."
 The series was produced by Mentorn Media, and the Bikers' first interactive iOS app, also produced by Mentorn, was released to accompany the series.

-In August 2012, Hairy Dieters: How to Love Food and Lose Weight showed how The Hairy Bikers radically changed lifestyles, but stayed true to their love of great food, as they embarked on a campaign to lose two and a half stone (15.8 kg) in three months, and comfortably passed their target weights.
+In August 2012 Hairy Dieters: How to Love Food and Lose Weight showed how The Hairy Bikers radically changed their lifestyles, but stayed true to their love of great food, as they embarked on a campaign to lose two and a half stone (15.8 kg) in three months, comfortably passing their target weights.

-In February 2014, they launched a new series, The Hairy Bikers' Asian Adventure for BBC Two which saw them travelling in Asia sampling the local cuisine, meeting local people and cooking up some native dishes themselves.
+In February 2014 they launched a new series, The Hairy Bikers' Asian Adventure for BBC Two which saw them travelling in Asia sampling the local cuisine, meeting local people and cooking up some native dishes themselves.
 The series follows in a similar style to the Bakeation series in 2012.

-In March 2015, they co-presented The Nation's Favourite Food on BBC Two alongside Lorraine Pascale.
+In March 2015 they co-presented The Nation's Favourite Food on BBC Two alongside Lorraine Pascale.

 After having experienced their own success with balancing eating the food they love while also being conscious of their health and losing weight, they wanted to help others to do the same.
-In January 2014, they launched The Hairy Bikers Diet Club, which includes recipes and tips and tricks to help people to live a healthier and trimmer life, while not starving to be "skinny minnies".
+In January 2014 they launched the Hairy Bikers Diet Club, which included recipes and tips and tricks to help people to live a healthier and trimmer life, while not starving to be "skinny minnies".

+In 2015, Myers co-wrote an autobiography with Si King, titled The Hairy Bikers: Blood, Sweat and Tyres.

-In September 2017, along with his Hairy Bikers partner Si King Myers was initiated into the showbusiness charity the Grand Order of Water Rats.
+In September 2017 Myers and King were initiated into the showbusiness charity, the Grand Order of Water Rats.